mannyon/Zomato-clone/README.md

 # Zomato-clone
 I made it using HTML and CSS
 </br>
-I am learning everyday and growing better.
+I am learnign and growing everyday.
 </br>